Your monthly pledge: A lifeline for animals. START NOW!

 The length of time spent in crates has serious implications for mother pigs on factory farms, who are confined in cages for most of their lives.

-Pigs can even use information—such as sounds—to predict future events.
+Pigs can even use information like sounds to predict future events.
 Their behaviors differ based on whether they think the future event will be good or bad.

 A pig’s memory is severely underestimated.
-Pigs can remember how to do complex tasks, like opening a box, for several months at a time.
-Even if they simply watch other pigs accomplish a difficult task, they can remember the solution and repeat it themselves.
+Pigs can remember how to do complex tasks, like opening a box, for several months.
+Even if they watch other pigs accomplish a difficult task, they can remember and repeat the solution themselves.

 Yet, these intelligent creatures are often mutilated at a young age or held in filthy, disease-ridden conditions.
 If they can remember how to solve complex tasks, what else can pigs in factory farms remember?